Hollow Metal Door Nomenclature

 RAIL:

-REINFORCING GUSSETT:
+REINFORCING GUSSET:

 A flat or formed component at junction of head and jamb used in interlocking of knock-down (KD) frames.
 May be used as an alignment feature on punch mitered frames.
+Also referred to as Corner Gusset or Corner Clip.

 REMOVABLE MULLION: